LatamLink/latamlink.io/docs/consensus-mechanism.md

 ## Custom EOSIO system contracts

 LACChain will use tailored system contracts.
-Building over the native EOSIO system contracts, where the main changes lie replacing native **Delegated Proof of Stake (dPOS)** mechanism with the standard defined by **LAC-Chain**.
+Building over the native EOSIO system contracts, where the main changes lie replacing native **Delegated Proof of Stake (dPOS)** mechanism with the standard defined by **LACChain**.

 This change involves disabling the use of tokens and voting features of the DPOS protocol.
 It will also no longer be necessary to issue a system token.